neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 **show_transfer_progress** determine how data transfer is performed (see the [Data Transfer](#data-transfer) section for details).

-Settings can be edited at any time with the `update-config` command.
-Alternatively, custom config files can be supplied using the `supply-config` command (this simplifies setting up projects across multiple *local* machines).
+Custom config files can be supplied using the `supply-config` command (this simplifies setting up projects across multiple *local* machines).